akash-network/docs/testnet-challenges/network-support.md

 {% hint style="warning" %}
-It is no longer possible to earn points in this challenge if you have not already started.
+The incentivized testnet has completed - there are no more challenges to earn rewards from.

+Thank you for your interest; stay tuned for more opportunities to participate in the future!
 {% endhint %}

 While validators and other network components are not necessarily targeted in this testnet, they are of course essential to maintaining a healthy DeCloud.